Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Summary and Discussion

 \begin{itemize} \item We find that the predicted peculiar velocities for galaxies located within 20 \h Mpc of survey edges are less accurate (the velocity scatter in this region increases by $\sim 75$ km s$^{-1}$), impacting measurements of $\beta$ and reducing it by $20-30$\%.
 Away from the survey edges, however, the predictions work well.

 \item Overall, we find that both the cloned and uniform treatments for the ZoA affect the recovered measurements of $\beta$.
-However the globally the cloning treatment performs marginally better.
+However the global cloning treatment performs marginally better.
 We find that original predicted values are effectively recovered to within 5\% for Galactic latitudes beyond twice the size of the applied ZoA.

 \item The results for \bstar and $\zeta^\dagger$ calculated using the same flux limited tracers for the velocity field, are summarised in Tables \ref{table:Tab1} and \ref{table:Tab2}.
 Measurements of \bstar and $\zeta^\dagger$ remain fairly constant across radial shell measurements, with the exception of the measurements made within $\leq 20 \h$ Mpc of the survey edges.